tcvieira/fb-bot/README.md

 Running scripts with npm (full version requires phantomjs in the PATH):
 ```
-$npm run full
+$ npm run full
-$npm run basic
+$ npm run basic
 ```

-### KEEP IN MIND THAT CRAWLING FACEBOOK.COM IS ILLEGAL AND THESE SCRIPTS CAN BE USED ONLY IN EDUCATIONAL PURPOSE
+### KEEP IN MIND THAT CRAWLING FACEBOOK.COM IS ILLEGAL AND THESE SCRIPTS CAN BE USED ONLY FOR EDUCATIONAL PURPOSES